atikanoushin/atikanoushin/README.md

 # Hi there, I'm Noushin 👋
-🎓 Student at UB SUNY (University at Buffalo)
+🎓 Student at University at Buffalo SUNY (State University of New York)
 🛠️ Explorer, coder, and lifelong learner

 ## About Me